mehradi-github/ref-devops-flow/README.md

 #The Redirection Operators (>, >>, <)
 # re-writing the file
 echo "abc" > test.txt

 # append to a file
 echo "defg" >> test.txt

 (ls *.txt > txt-files.list && cp *.tx ~) && (ls *.rpm > rpm-packages.list && cp *.rpm ~) || echo "Precedence Test!"

+# The Ampersand Operator (&): execute that Linux command in the background
+gedit &

+# The Semicolon Operator (;): execute commands in a defined, sequential order
+pwd ; mkdir test ; cd test ; touch file

+# The OR Operator (||): execute the command that follows only if the preceding command fails
+bad_command || ls

+# The Pipe Operator (|): directs the output of the preceding command as input to the succeeding command
+cat test | grep -i "makeuseof"

+# The AND Operator (&&): execute commands only if the preceding command was successfully executed
+pwd && mkdir test && cd test && bad_command && ls

 sudo install visudo  -y